Skip to main content

 • Background checks

-• Affidavits from friends and family attesting to their character
+• Affidavits from friends and family attesting to your character

 The findings are then compiled into a home study report.
 The home study process is an integral process of the adoption journey.
 It ensures the adoptee goes to a nurturing and stable home that will provide an environment for the adoptee to thrive.